Vought F4U Corsair: Deployment

 From April 1944, Corsairs from the British Pacific Fleet took part in several major air raids in South East Asia beginning with Operation Cockpit, an attack on Japanese targets at Sabang island, in the Dutch East Indies.

 In July and August 1945, Corsair naval squadrons 1834, 1836, 1841, and 1842 took part in a series of strikes on the Japanese mainland, near Tokyo.
 These squadrons operated from Victorious and Formidable.
 On 9 August 1945, days before the end of the war, Corsairs from Formidable attacked Shiogama harbor on the northeast coast of Japan.
-Royal Canadian Navy Volunteer Reserve pilot, Lieutenant Robert Hampton Gray, of 1841 Squadron was hit by flak but pressed home his attack on the Japanese destroyer escort Amakusa, sinking it with a 1000 lb bomb but crashing into the sea.
-He was posthumously awarded Canada's last Victoria Cross, becoming the second fighter pilot of the war to earn a Victoria Cross as well as the final Canadian casualty of World War II.
+Royal Canadian Navy Volunteer Reserve pilot, Lieutenant Robert Hampton Gray, of 1841 Squadron, was hit by flak but pressed home his attack on the Japanese destroyer escort Amakusa, sinking it with a 1000 lb bomb but crashing into the sea.
+He was posthumously awarded Canada's last Victoria Cross, becoming the second fighter pilot of the war to earn it and the final Canadian casualty of World War II.